-- For the purposes of this specification, skew is defined to include the difference in delay between connected devices including both signal distribution and receive synchronization within devices. - HyperTransport devices should must document their minimum and maximum synchronization delays as shown in Figure 2 so that system designers can ensure signal distribution skew meets the system requirements.
+- For the purposes of this specification, skew is defined to include the difference in delay between connected devices including both signal distribution and receive synchronization within devices. - HyperTransport devices must document their synchronization delays as shown in Figure 2 so that system designers can ensure signal distribution skew meets the system requirements.